-MoEngage now supports push notifications to Google Chrome & Firefox on Windows, Android, Mac OS X and Linux (iOS does not support Chrome/Firefox Push).
+MoEngage supports Website (Web or mobile web) push notifications to Google Chrome & Firefox on Windows, Android, Mac OS X and Linux (iOS does not support Chrome/Firefox Push).
 Before you start sending Web Push notifications, do make sure you have configured Web Push Settings.

 Step 1: Segmentation